The Most Expensive Month: A Complete Cost Breakdown of Patagonia

 Total spent: £1791.17

 Patagonia is definitely my most expensive month of travel to date.
-But it's also one of the highlights of my travels in South America and if I'm going to be honest, of my life.
+But it's also one of the highlights of my travels in South America and, if I'm being honest, of my life.

 A beautiful day in El Chalten